VivekDhanwada/VivekDhanwada.github.io/_projects/02-aus-population-migration.md

 ## Overview

 A Power BI dashboard project analysing 20 years of Australian Bureau of Statistics census data from 1996 to 2016.
-The project explores national population growth, country-of-birth composition, and fast-growing migrant communities across Australian states and genders.
+The project explores national population growth, country-of-birth composition, and fast-growing migrant communities across Australian states and demographic groups.

 This project was completed as part of the Master of Business Analytics program at Macquarie University.